Claude127/stageX2/README.md

 ### Installation

-1. Run docker compose up --remove-orphans.
+1. Run `docker compose up --remove-orphans`.
 2. In another shell, run `docker exec -it labfile-app sh`.
 3. Inside the shell, run `python3 manage.py migrate`.
 4. Run `python3 manage.py seed labfile --number=15`.
 This command will help you populate the database to start using the app